VDRIVNI/practice.notes/front-end/notes/javascript.md

 let variable = "data";
 variable = 1;
 typeof variable;

+OUTPUT: "number"; // <- the value of our variable was changed from a string to a number.
 ```

-OUTPUT: "number" <- the value of our variable was changed from a string to a number.

-\*\* "typeof" will return one of our 5 value types:
+## \*\* "typeof" will return one of our 5 value types:

 1. "string"
 2. "number"